DeNepo/behavior-strategy-implementation/README.md

 ### Exercises & Practice

 - 🥚,🐣,🐥: [Solution Write-Ups](https://github.com/HackYourFutureBelgium/solution-write-ups) (important!)
+  1. Fork the repository
+  2. Clone your fork
+  3. Push your work regularly so others can review it
 - 🐣: [document-and-pass](https://github.com/HackYourFutureBelgium/document-and-pass)
 - Study Lense Exercises
   - 🥚: [./about-testing](./about-testing): A quick introduction to `describe`, `it`, and `chai`